 Therefore the digestive gland of Murex seems to take high load of Cd only when present in the food and not when the metal is present in dissolved form in seawater.
-Cd consumed with the food, on the other hand, is lost speedly by the digestive gland in the first weeks but subsequently the excretion, in agreement with data on other molluscs (VIARENGO, 1989), is very slow.
+In the first weeks but subsequently the excretion, in agreement with data on other molluss (VIARENGO, 1989), is very slow.
 This seems to indicate that the diet is the more important source of cadmium for Murex trunculus.
-An histological study was performed on the digestive gland in order to observe alterations at the subset blued level but to this truth. subcellular level due to this toxic.
+An histological study was performed on the digestive gland in order to observe alterations at the subcellular level due to this toxic.